Hum Dil De Chuke Sanam

 Hum Dil De Chuke Sanam, released internationally as Straight From the Heart, is a 1999 Indian Hindi-language romantic drama musical film directed, co-written, and produced by Sanjay Leela Bhansali.
 The film stars Salman Khan, Ajay Devgn, and Aishwarya Rai.
 Based on Jhaverchand Meghani's play Shetal ne Kathe, the film narrates the story of a newlywed man who discovers that his wife is in love with another man and decides to unite them.
 The film has also been described as a loose adaptation of Maitreyi Devi's Bengali novel Na Hanyate, although the film itself does not credit it as a source.

 It was filmed throughout the Gujarat-Rajasthan border region, in addition to Budapest, Hungary, which was used to represent Italy.
 The film premiered in the Indian Panorama section at the 1999 International Film Festival of India.
 The Bengali film Neel Akasher Chandni was inspired by this movie.

-The film was a commercial success and emerged as one of the highest-grossing Indian films of the year, earning ₹510 million.
+The film was a commercial blockbuster and emerged as one of the highest-grossing Indian films of the year, earning ₹510 million.
 It received predominantly positive reviews from critics.
 Hum Dil De Chuke Sanam received 17 nominations at the 45th Filmfare Awards, including Best Actor (Khan and Devgn), and won 7 awards, including Best Film, Best Director (Bhansali), Best Actress (Rai), and Best Male Playback Singer (Udit Narayan).

 Plot

-Nandini (Aishwarya Rai) is the daughter of Pundit Darbar (Vikram Gokhale), a renowned proponent of Indian classical music.
-It is announced that a young man named Sameer (Salman Khan) will be arriving to stay with the Darbar family, as he wants to grasp the intricacies of Indian classical music under the guidance of the Pundit.
-He is accommodated in Nandini's room, causing her to shift elsewhere and, hence, take a dislike to Sameer.
-At first, the two tease and prank one another, but soon enough, they fall deeply in love.
-The two share romantic moments during several family events, including weddings and festivals.

-One day, the couple is caught rehearsing their wedding vows by the Pundit.
-The old man is enraged since he has already planned Nandini's wedding with the young lawyer Vanraj (Ajay Devgn), who had fallen in love with her during her cousin Anu's wedding.
-Sameer is banished from the household, and the Pundit quits singing since he believes Nandini has brought shame to the family.
-Sameer is made to vow that he'll never meet Nandini again.
-Although he initially acquiesces and leaves for Italy, he soon starts writing letters to Nandini, asking her to join him, but his letters do not reach her.
-After a futile suicide attempt, Nandini reluctantly weds Vanraj.
-He tries to consummate their marriage on their wedding night, but Nandini is disgusted by his approach and acts coldly toward him.
-He asks her for an explanation, but she chooses to remain silent.